scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-3/index.md

 }
 ```

-In the code above, we did two things: first we added a new argument `draggable` which which will be a `boolean` value to indicate if we want our Image game object to be draggable, and next we called the `setInteractive` method on the Image game object.
+In the code above, we did two things: first we added a new argument `draggable` which will be a `boolean` value to indicate if we want our Image game object to be draggable, and next we called the `setInteractive` method on the Image game object.
 When we call the `setInteractive` method, we have the option to pass additional configuration options, and in our case we passed the `draggable` field.
 When this field is set to `true`, this will tell Phaser to enable this game object for drag events and the framework will emit these events, along with our other input events.
 By default, this will be set to `false` for our game objects, and so we will need to enable this.

 With the update to our `#createCard` method, we will need to update the rest of our code to pass the new argument.
 Update the following methods to pass the new argument: